dcfvg/diapaudio/README.md

 **Note:** ZIP files with any compression method are fully supported thanks to [zip.js](https://gildas-lormeau.github.io/zip.js/).

+## Install as an app (PWA)

+diapaudio is a Progressive Web App.
+You can install it on desktop and mobile for an app-like experience (standalone window, offline caching, auto-updates).

+### Desktop (Windows, macOS, Linux)

+- Chrome/Edge: Open the site, then look for the "Install" icon in the address bar, or open the browser menu > Install app.
+- Firefox: Limited PWA install support on desktop.
+You can still pin a shortcut.

+### Android (Chrome, Edge, Samsung Internet)

+- Open the site, then tap the menu ••• > Add to Home screen (or Install app).

+### iOS/iPadOS (Safari)

+- Open the site in Safari, tap the Share icon, then "Add to Home Screen".
+- Note: iOS requires PNG icons for Home Screen.
+This project ships an SVG icon by default.
+If you want glossy Home Screen icons on iOS, add PNG icons (192×192 and 512×512) under `public/icons/` and reference them in `public/manifest.webmanifest` and `<link rel="apple-touch-icon" ...>` in `index.html`.

+### Offline and updates

+- The app ships with an offline-capable service worker.
+It pre-caches the app shell (index.html, manifest, icons) and uses a cache-first strategy for same-origin assets.
+After your first visit online, the app will work fully offline.
+- The service worker auto-updates on new deployments; the app refreshes on next visit.

 ### Timestamp Detection

 diapaudio extracts timestamps from your media files using multiple methods: